PeterBassett/Raytracer/README.md

 * Texture material.
 UV coordinate calculations are specific to each primitive type.
 All common image file formats are supported via the .net framework.
 * Cubemaps, both vertical and horizontal crosses, are supported for scene backgrounds.
 When a ray misses all objects inthe scene we render from the cubemap.

+Lights
+* Point Light - Simple light at a point in space casting light in all directions.
+Obeys the inverse square law and can cause shadows.
+* Ambient Light - Has no position and contributes the same light to every point in space.
+Casts no shadows.
+* Spot Light - Like a point light but has a direction and width in addtion to position.
+It casts a cone of light in the along its direction.
+The width determines the angle of the cone.
+Casts shadows.
+* Distant Light - Has no position but does have a direction.
+Useful for simulating the sun for example.
+Casts shadows.
+* More to come in future.

 File Types
 * Home made human readable "ray" files.
 * Wavefront obj files.